bazelbuild/bazel/docs/FAQ.md

 I use Eclipse/IntelliJ.
 How does Bazel interoperate with IDEs?
 --------------------------------------------------------------

-We currently have no IDE integration API, although the "bazel query" command could be used as a building block for for basic IDE support?
+We currently have no IDE integration API.

 I use Jenkins/CircleCI/TravisCI.
 How does Bazel interoperate with CI systems?